 The Human DNA Identity lab provides methods for determining the person of origin for biological specimens.
 These methods can be applied to resolve issues of parentage, as well as suspected tissue or body fluid specimen misidentification.
 We also provide testing of physical evidence for law enforcement agencies and private attorneys.

-The Human DNA Identification Laboratory utilizes industry standard methods compliant with ANSI National Accreditation Board (ANAB)/ISO17025:2017.
+The Human DNA Identification Laboratory utilizes industry standard methods compliant with ANSI National Accreditation Board (ANAB)/ISO17025:2017 for Forensic DNA testing.
 Our laboratory is able to upload evidentiary DNA profiles into CODIS (Combined DNA Index System) to compare against other cases and convicted offenders.
 Application of our methodology can be used to determine identity in the following circumstances:

 - Physical evidence for law enforcement agencies and private attorneys